 The motor fuel tax is imposed on the privilege of operating motor vehicles or watercraft on Illinois' public highways or waterways.
 It is paid by distributors and suppliers, who include it in the retail price; it is also payable by anyone who makes biodiesel fuel or biodiesel blends for self-use.
+Compressed natural gas used as a motor fuel is taxed the same as gasoline, and liquefied natural gas and propane used as motor fuels are taxed the same as diesel fuel.
+Those fuels must be sold in gasoline or diesel fuel "gallon equivalents" as defined in the law.
 Aircraft fuels are exempt.
 Administered by Department of Revenue.
 (35 ILCS 505/1 ff.)
-The Department also collects a tax of 0.3φ per gallon, and an environmental impact fee of 0.8φ per gallon, to fund cleanup of underground storage tanks.
+The Department also collects a tax of $0.3\phi$ per gallon, and an environmental impact fee of $0.8\phi$ per gallon, to fund cleanup of underground storage tanks.
 (35 ILCS 505/2a and 415 ILCS 125/301 ff.)
-Finally, Illinois' sales tax applies to motor fuel; see "Sales and Use Taxes" beginning on page 107.
+Finally, Illinois' sales tax applies to motor fuel; see "Sales and Use Taxes" beginning on page 110.